JuicyPasta/Claymore-No-Fee-Proxy/README.md

 ### What if i use other pool?
 Claymore try to mine the fee on the same pool as you.
 So you have to change the pool server above by yours.
+If you use a custom pool, you have to redirect also the devfee miner pool in the hosts file.

 ### Is it lightweight?
 We try to reduce the footprint to the maximum, the stratum proxy daemon take up to 130MB RAM and few CPU resources.